Frozen Embryo Transfer

 The Frozen Embryo Transfer for Surrogate treatment cycle generally follows these stages:

-- Before the embryo can be transferred, it is necessary for lining of the surrogate’s uterus (also known as the endometrium) to become thick and prepare for potential implantation of an embryo.
-For pregnancy to occur, the embryo must implant into the lining of the female’s uterus.
+- Before the embryo can be transferred, it is necessary for the lining of the surrogate’s uterus (also known as the endometrium) to become thick and prepare for potential implantation of an embryo.
+For pregnancy to occur, the embryo must implant into the lining of the uterus.
 Preparation of the endometrium is achieved in a number of ways.
 The type of preparation for the surrogate will be discussed with the treating specialist.

 - Once the endometrium is prepared, the scientists will thaw the embryo for transfer.
 The embryo transfer itself takes only a few minutes.
 The embryologist will discuss with the patient the quality of the embryo prior to the transfer.

 - Surrogate’s pregnancy blood test is due approximately 14 days after the embryo transfer.
-She will be informed of the outcome.
+They will be informed of the outcome.
 With the surrogate’s permission, the results can also be provided to the intended parent(s).

 - People wishing to have assisted reproductive treatment in Victoria must undergo a criminal records check and child protection order check.
 For further information please visit our page Legislative Requirements – Victoria.